Aptive/penetration-testing-tools/README.md

 ## Contributing to the repo

-To contribute, fork the repo and send a push request.
+To contribute, fork the repo and send a pull request.

 ## Included Penetration Testing Tools